Auditions Ages 6 -15

 Bring something to keep you occupied, as there may be some waiting time.

 If callbacks are needed you will be advised shortly after your audition.
-Some roles will likely be cast without the need for callbacks (in other words, if you don’t get a callback, it does NOT mean you haven’t been cast.
+Some roles will likely be cast without the need for callbacks (in other words, if you don’t get a callback for another audition, it does NOT mean you haven’t been cast.

 Once all roles have been cast, you will need to register for the class to officially accept your role.